-At Martin Construction, we believe in providing only the best refrigerated warehouse construction services.
+At The Kaiser Martin Group, we believe in providing only the best refrigerated warehouse construction services.
 We operate in the construction of standard cold warehouses and warehouses used for food processing.
 We believe that your build should be worry-free and hassle-free through the entire sequence.

 When constructing a building designed for frozen storage, possibly the most important thing to consider is which concrete floor to use.
 Not all concrete floors are created equal and using the wrong one can lead to trouble and unnecessary expense.
 With our knowledge and experience, you will get the best possible concrete floor system to meet your cold storage warehousing needs.

-Martin Construction uses premium materials and methods when cold warehouse construction.
+The Kaiser Martin Group uses premium materials and methods when cold warehouse construction.
 Here is a description of what goes into the building of a cold storage building.

 For freezer ceiling construction in larger facilities, panels are typically placed on the outside over a metal “B” deck with EPDM roofing membrane over insulation which also acts as the vapor barrier.
 Layers of 5” Isocyanurate insulation achieving R-values from R-31 to R-50 are typical.
 For smaller facilities, a 6” expanded urethane metal clad sandwich panel is typical for the ceiling.

 Typical freezer wall construction consists of the same 5” or 6” expanded urethane metal clad panels with R-values that range from R-32 to R-56.
 The metal acts as the vapor barrier.
 In addition to the thermal performance characteristics, the thickness of the wall also becomes a function of the wall height.
 Due to the constructability of the facility, it is common for the cooler walls and ceilings to be the same thickness as the freezer walls and ceilings for facilities that house both coolers and freezers.
 It is also common for loading docks adjacent to coolers to share the same wall and ceiling thickness.